Grilled Nova Scotia Lobster Rolls

 In a pinch if you’re ‘come-from-away’ and not in the mood for bug-like sea critters lounging in your sink, cracking shells and the gloriously delicious mess that goes along with a lobster boil — just pick up a can of cooked, frozen lobster.
 It’s fast, it’s easy and it’s perfect for Grilled Nova Scotia Lobster Rolls.

 There’s no shame in that.

-3. Brush garlic butter on both sides of the hog dog buns and grill, or toast them in a pan like a grilled cheese, until golden on both sides.
+- Brush remaining garlic butter on both sides of the OUTSIDE of hog dog buns and grill, or toast the outside of the bun in a pan - like a grilled cheese - until golden on both sides.

-4. Spoon readied lobster mix into the bun and serve; right now.
-Ready the napkins, it’s gonna’ get messy.
+- Spoon readied lobster mix into the bun and serve; right now.
+Prepare the napkins people, it’s gonna’ get messy.